Temyd/OUI-Bootcamp-CAPSTONE-PROJECT/README.md

 # Findings
-•	Gender is fairly distributed throughout the organization
+•	Gender is fairly distributed throughout the organization.

-•	Average salary is close for both gender categories but there are far more men than women earning between $110,000 - $120,000
+•	Kaduna region has the widest gender gap, followed by Lagos.
+Distribution was equal in Lagos.

+•	Legal, Accounting, Support, Research and developemtent and Product Management department has a wide gender gap.

+• Marketing, Engineering and Training department gender is fairly distributed.

+•	Average salary for the employees is fairly distributed among the genders.

+•	In most departments the pay gap is more than 5% between both male and female gender.

+•	More males earn more than the minimum requirment(#90,000) compared to females.

-•	Employees ratings are fairly distributed across the genders
+•	Employees ratings are fairly distributed across the genders.

 •	Majority of the employees earn salaries below the minimum requirement

 # Recommendation
+•	Gender distribution should be improved in Kaduna, Lagos region.

+•	Gender distribution should also be improved in Legal, Accounting, Support, Research and developemtent and Product Management department.

-•	The salaries should be reviewed upwards for the entire organization to ensure the minimum salary requirement is met.
+•	The salary structure should be reviewed to ensure the minimum salary requirement is met.

-•	The salary gap between men and women earning between $110,000 - $120,000 should be reviewed for fairness.
+•	The salary gap between males and females should be reviewed for fairness.

-•	Gender distribution should be improved in Kaduna region and across Legal, Support, Sales, and Accounting departments.
+•	Survey should be carried out to find out why the females have better ratings than the males, and plans should be in place to train the employees.